Eleonora2004/DataCleaner/README.md

 1
 This project is licensed under the Apache 2.0 License.
 See the [LICENSE](LICENSE) file for details.
 Contributions are welcome!
 Please review the CONTRIBUTING.md and CODE_OF_CONDUCT.md files before submitting a pull request.
+This is a test update for pull request.